cda-tum/mqt-bench/README.md

 Variational Quantum Algorithms (VQAs) are an emerging class of quantum algorithms with a wide range of applications.
 A respective circuit is shown on the left, it represents an example of an ansatz function frequently used for Variational Quantum Eigensolvers (VQEs), a subclass of VQAs.
-On this abstraction level, the circuit is parameterized by the angles θi of the six single-qubit gates.
+On this abstraction level, the circuit is parameterized by the angles θ<sub>i</sub> of the six single-qubit gates.

 <img src="img/layer_2.png"  align="left" width="250"/>

 VQAs are hybrid quantum-classical algorithms, where the parameters of the quantum ansatz are iteratively updated by a classical optimizer analogous to conventional gradient-based optimization.
 Consider again the circuit from the previous image.
-Assuming these parameters have been determined, e.g., θi = −π for i = 0, .., 5, they are now propagated and the resulting quantum circuit is shown here.
+Assuming these parameters have been determined, e.g., θ<sub>i</sub> = −π for i = 0, ..., 5, they are now propagated and the resulting quantum circuit is shown here.